 - a.
 Successful appropriation requests for state assistance will be tied directly to agency and state strategic plans and associated assessment. - b.
 Increased emphasis on college and university accountability will require more outcomes assessment, benchmarking, and institutional research. - c.
-A greater interdependence among the public schools, private schools, community colleges, and universities will evolve and lead ultimately to the more efficient use of education dollars. - d.
-Flexible, alternative methods of and locations for delivering academic programs will become more common in higher education.
+A greater interdependence among the public schools, private schools, community colleges, and universities will evolve and lead ultimately to the more efficient use of education dollars.

+- d.
+More institutional partnerships will be forged for flexible, alternative methods of and locations for delivering academic programs will become more common in higher education.
 This trend will necessitate concomitant changes in delivery of academic advising and other student services to ensure that students receive the same quality services at off-campus sites as they do on campus. - e.
 The information explosion will lead to greater difficulty in keeping the baccalaureate degree within a traditional four-year program. - f.
 College curricula will be internationalized and exchange programs will be expanded as a result of an increasing need for global awareness. - g.
 The variety of community college programs seeking transferability will increase. - h.
 There will be greater pressure on universities to understand and market their niche. - i.
 Interdisciplinary programs will become more common. - j.
 Alternate credentials in the public schools and other areas requiring licensing or certification will become more common. - k.
-Increased salary competition from the public schools and private agencies and aging of the workforce will make attracting and retaining faculty and staff more difficult. - 1.
+Increased salary competition from the public schools and private agencies as well as aging of the workforce will make attracting and retaining faculty and staff more difficult. - 1.
 Student Service Fee allocations will continue to lag behind increasing operational expenses, thus limiting the range and scope of some services available to students. - m.
-More high school seniors will want college credit courses integrated with the secondary school schedule and, therefore, will want to utilize university services.
-The trend may move from dual enrollment to advanced placement classes in order to improve quality or shorten the traditional four-year program.

-- n.
+There will be increasing pressure to integrate high school and university programs. - n.
 The percentage of higher education students speaking English as a second language will increase. - o.
 The demand for program-specific accreditation will increase. - p.
 The need to improve student retention rates will increase. - q.
 Professional academic advising will be a necessary component for recruitment and retention. - r.
 The traditional definition of faculty workload and productivity expectations will change as the result of technology. - s.
 Enrollment at The University Center and other remote locations will increase. - t.
-Student security will be an increasingly important issue. - u.
-Intrusion of out-of-state Internet competition for higher education programs will increase. - v.
-Student retention measures will include more programs that enable students to identify a career path during the first year of enrollment. - w.
-Decreased state assistance will facilitate substantial increases in tuition and fees.
+Student security will be an increasingly important issue.